quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 2 years ago
 Leeonas Richardson got us to the closing table in under a week.
 He helped us pre-prepare and he worked early and late days to make it happen.
 The process was confidential, professional, seamless, detailed, easy and with very clear process.
 Follow his directions and all your home buying dreams will come true.
 3rd time working with him and he has our business for the 4th.
-If your don’t want to feel like a number at a bank call him.
+If your don't want to feel like a number at a bank call him.
 You get his direct number and he respond to text messages and emails promptly even on weekends.
 No question seemed to simple or troublesome to him.
 My husband are moving in this weekend!
 Positive
 Responsiveness, Professionalism, Value